open-policy-agent/eopa/docs/enterprise-opa/reference/cli-reference.md

 ### Synopsis

-View details about an Enterprise OPA license key or token.
+View details about an EOPA license key or token.

 ```
 eopa license [flags]